The absentee ballot count is mercifully over.

 The fallout has left Florida the final much-mocked but blank spot on the long-decided Electoral College map.

-Elections supervisors and Miami-Dade Mayor Carlos Gimenez acknowledged a range of problems at a handful of sites topped by a lengthy ballot and poorly organized precincts.
+Elections officials and Miami-Dade Mayor Carlos Gimenez acknowledged a range of problems at a handful of sites topped by a lengthy ballot and poorly organized precincts.
 But they also argued that no more than a half-dozen of the countys 541 polling places experienced severe waits, including the Brickell Avenue area of downtown Miami, West Kendall, Country Walk, Goulds and Homestead.

 Still, the last vote was cast at 1:30 a.m. after Republican challenger Mitt Romney had delivered his concession speech.
 Gimenez called those handful of long lines inexcusable.
-He said he would ask Elections Supervisor Penelope Townsley for a detailed report, convene a task force to examine problems, and press Gov. Rick Scott and lawmakers to extend early voting days and sites.
+He said he would ask Elections Supervisor Townsley for a detailed report, convene a task force to examine problems, and press Gov. Rick Scott and lawmakers to extend early voting days and sites.
 For future presidential elections, he also wants to double or triple the number of early voting sites.

 Obviously we didnt do something right in those precincts, he said.
 Its not the way we should treat our citizens.